ibm-cloud-docs/devsecops/devsecops-tutorial-cd-toolchain.md

 ## CD - Deploy a secure app with DevSecOps practices
 {: #tutorial-cd-toolchain-tekton-pipeline}

-The DevSecOps CD toolchain contains only one pipeline for Continuous Delivery.
+The DevSecOps CD toolchain contains only one pipeline for continuous deployment.
 It implements the following best practices:

 * Change Management automation to help developers, approvers, and auditors track deployments from the lens of compliance.
 * Creates an evidence summary from the evidence that is collected in the CI pipeline